DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch01/Data-Science-and-Python.md

 You do need access to third-party products to compile your code.

 [Top 13 Best Python Compilers for Python Developers (2025 Rankings)](https://www.softwaretestinghelp.com/python-compiler/)

+### Defining Data Science

+#### Considering the emergence of data science

+William S. Cleveland coined th term in 2001 as part of a paper entitled "Data Science: An Action Plan for Expanding the Technical Areas of the Field of Statistics."

+Columbia got into the act in 2003 by beginning publication of the [Journal of Data Science](https://jds-online.org/journal/JDS).

+However, the mathematical basis behind data science is centuries old because data science is essentially a method of viewing analyzing statisitcs and probability.